 Corporate Real Estate Journal is the essential peer-reviewed, professional journal for corporate real estate executives.
 Each quarterly 100-page issue publishes high quality articles and real case studies on new thinking, strategies, and techniques in corporate real estate.
 It cuts through the deluge of information facing corporate real estate professionals to deliver content, which is authoritative, practical, and relevant by providing a blend of genuine thought-leadership - which expands what can be achieved with corporate real estate - with detailed, actionable advice and 'lessons learned' from industry peers.
 In-depth articles and case studies scheduled for the new volume of Corporate Real Estate Journal are provided overleaf.

-In-depth articles and case studies scheduled for the new volume, Vol 13, Number 1 (2023-2024) of Corporate Real Estate Journal incl.
+In-depth articles and case studies scheduled for the new volume, Vol 13, Number 2 (2023-2024) of Corporate Real Estate Journal incl.
+Vol 13, Number 2 (2023-2024) Practice papers 1.
+The pitfalls of a post-COVID-19 portfolio implementation, 2.
+Beyond the spend: How corporate real estate is a key driver for elevating diversity in the industry, workforce and communities.
+3. A records and information management lens on workplace transformation: How to minimise risk and reap the rewards during real estate changes, 4.
+After the pandemic: Contemplating the future of central office buildings, 5.
+Implementing an integrated workplace management system at a major university: Part 1, 6.
+Evolving metrics in a changing corporate real estate landscape, and 7.
+Beyond sustainability: Decarbonisation, health and wellness 20 storey about Times Square.

 Vol 13, Number 1 (2023-24)

 Case Studies

 Cutting the cord: How and why HERE Technologies fired their service provider and took real estate in-house (and whether other end users should too)

+Also: